A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps

-Let now $s=1$, and $I = \{(s_1, t_1), \ldots, (s_k, t_k)\}$.
-We claim that a set $X \subseteq V(D)$ is $1$-viable for $I$ if and only if there is a partition $\mathcal{X}$ of $X$ into sets $X_1, \ldots, X_k$ such that $X \setminus X_i$ is not an $(s_i, t_i)$-separator, for $i \in [k]$.
+Let now $s=1$, and $R = \{(s_1, t_1), \ldots, (s_k, t_k)\}$.
+We claim that a set $X \subseteq V(D)$ is $1$-viable for $R$ if and only if there is a partition $\mathcal{X}$ of $X$ into sets $X_1, \ldots, X_k$ such that $X \setminus X_i$ is not an $(s_i, t_i)$-separator, for $i \in [k]$.